tlswg/tls13-spec/draft-ietf-tls-tls13.md

 if it is able to find an acceptable set of parameters but the ClientHello does not contain sufficient information to proceed with the handshake.
-As discussed in {{server-hello}}, the HelloRetryRequest has the same format as a ServerHello message, and the fields have the same meaning.
+As discussed in {{server-hello}}, the HelloRetryRequest has the same format as a ServerHello message, and the legacy_version, legacy_session_id_echo, cipher_suite, and legacy_compression methods fields have the same meaning.

 The server's extensions MUST contain "supported_versions" and otherwise the server SHOULD send only the extensions necessary for the